1908::The First Stake of the Malahat Highway

 Victoria, British Columbia

-Most club members began their journey by transporting their vehicles across the Saanich Inlet on a barge.
-It was all they could do to avoid driving their machines on the treacherous roads of the Sooke Hills.
-For the rest of the members who braved the ascent of the old wagon road, their day was spent helping each other's vehicles over the summit.
-The roadway was considered fair, but its canyons and impassable ravines made the transit difficult.
-It was a challenge for every make and model of vehicle, and the motorists all agreed that if their autos were experiencing such difficulty, the road was surely impassable by horse-drawn carriages.
-They were determined to fix this disconnection between the North and South Island communities by building a better road.
+Most club members began their journey by ferrying their vehicles by barge across the Saanich Inlet, avoiding the treacherous roads of the Sooke Hills.
+The remaining members who braved the ascent of the old wagon road spent their day assisting each other's vehicles over the summit.
+The road was considered fair, but its canyons and ravines made the journey arduous.
+It was enough to convince the motorists that the road was surely impassable by horse-drawn carriages, further highlighting the need for a better road.

 Photo Clip: The Graphic (1908)